alexislopes/Beat/README.md

-# HelpperBot
+# Beat

-it helps you to learn programming
+The new way to collect cards.